-The highest levels of savings in 2016 were found in drugs for mental health, hypertension, cholesterol, and ulcers.
+The highest levels of savings in 2016 were found in drugs for mental health, hypertension, cholesterol and ulcers.
 These four treatment areas represent \$123 billion in savings.

-While the potential of innovator drugs often captures the attention of the media, policymakers, and other stakeholders, the treatment of chronic illness through generics yields tremendous savings for millions of patients nationwide.
+While the potential of innovator drugs often capture the attention of organizations representing different diseases and therapeutic areas, the maintenance of chronic illness and disease through generics provide tremendous savings and relief for millions of patients nationwide.
 With the introduction of more biosimilars, the representation and savings for an even greater number of therapeutic areas will grow.